VanLaser/analog-controls-for-armored-core-ps2/README.md

-Note that, if Duckstation automatic updates are on, you will lose the modifications in 'gamesdb.json', so you have to either repeat the steps above, disable the updates, maybe make the file read-only, have a backup ready etc.
+Note that, if Duckstation automatic updates are on, you will lose the modifications in 'gamesdb.json', so you have to either repeat the steps above, disable the updates, maybe make the file read-only, have a backup ready - or use the analog buton on the controller to switch to analog after game starts.

 Use the included *.ppf* file with **PPF-O-MATIC 3.0** and the game's original *.bin* file to create a patched *.bin*.